-Among the sensitive sectors monitored by the Bank on an ongoing basis, production and trade of military weapons hold particular importance.
-In 2015 a new policy on this sector was issued.
+Among the sensitive sectors monitored by the Bank, production and trade of military weapons are particularly important.
+In September 2016 a new policy on this sector was issued.

-In 2015 the total number of transactions reported to the Ministry of Economy and Finance, including loan disbursements and payments, amounted to 363,143,420 euro.
+In 2018, the total number of transactions reported to the Ministry of Economy and Finance pursuant to Law 185/1990 in terms of loan disbursements and payments amounted to 2401.6 million euro.